Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 "That's what I've done my whole life," Nat said, her voice hollow.
 "Didn't stop me feeling the pain of what came before..."

-Rin's gaze fell to her own tails, and she frowned, pulling out a cigarette and lighting it.
+Rin's gaze fell to her own tails as she frowned, pulling out a cigarette and lighting it.
 As the smoke curled around her, Nat reached forward and lifted the black queen from the board.
-She held it in her palm, her thumb tracing its contours.
+She held it in her palm, thumb tracing its contours.

 "*I hope it was all worth it...*" she whispered to herself, her voice cracking. "*Until I'm taken too.*"